cahirwpz/demoscene/a500/effects/README.md

 2. Follow up with [demoscene](https://github.com/cahirwpz/demoscene/blob/master/Dockerfile)
    _Dockerfile_.
-If you haven't had [Git LFS](https://git-lfs.github.com/) installed previously, you'll have to issue `git lfs init` command.
-Then clone *demoscene* repository once again to pull in binary files, otherwise you'll get links instead of real data.
+If you haven't had [Git LFS](https://git-lfs.github.com/) installed previously, you'll have to issue `git lfs install` command.
+Then clone *demoscene* repository once again to pull in binary files, otherwise you'll get links instead of real data – which you can fix by issuing `git lfs pull` command.

 Set up the emulator
 ---